dfki-ric/pytransform3d/README.md

 ## Installation

+Use pip to install the package:

+    [sudo] pip[3] install [--user] pytransform3d

-Clone the repository and go to the main folder.
+... or clone the repository and go to the main folder.

 Install dependencies with: